Proposed ASP – Northeast St. Albert

 Does this mean that the concrete barricades will come down from Coal Mine Road and Eastgate Way? and there will be access again to Eastgate Way via Coal Mine Road?

-Deer asked 11 months ago
+Deer asked about 1 year ago

 Thank you for the question.
 On the project webpage, under the ‘Key Documents’ section (on the right), you will see “Figure 3 (Transportation)”, which illustrates the approximate alignment of arterial and collector roadways within the Area Structure Plan (ASP).
 As a high-level planning document, the ASP has not addressed local roadways such as Eastgate Way; however, the City does not have plans to reopen this connection to Coal Mine Road/Range Road 253.

-Page last updated: 06 Nov 2024, 04:40 PM
+Page last updated: 10 Dec 2024, 03:08 PM